There are two important variables that will be highlighted in this process: inline static mixers and flocculation.

 Also, note the speed of the liquid in the mixer.
 The average velocity of the liquid in the mixer must be greater than 0.8 m/s.
 Slow flow rates are better in the flocculation process so that more elements can be placed in the mixer.

-Komax Systems, Inc. has extensive knowledge to help you with your inline static mixing needs, contact them to find the solution to your industry needs.
+Komax Systems, Inc. has extensive knowledge to help you with your inline static mixing needs, contact us to find the solution to your mixing needs.